New Years Inspired Elopement at Ivy Hall

 And speaking of the San Antonio wedding venue…

 Ivy Hall Wedding Venue

-My biggest inspiration was Ivy Hall itself.
-As it sits south of downtown San Antonio with all the bustle and lights of the city.
-The venue is a well established garden and although you can’t see all of it’s gems in January (January is such a good month to get married outdoors in Texas.
+Ivy Hall sits south of downtown San Antonio with all the bustle and lights of the city.
+The venue is a well-established garden and although you can’t see all of its gems in January (January is such a good month to get married outdoors in Texas.
 She never even shivered in that strapless dress) it’s still a magical spot with the city and tower of America’s in the background.

 This venue needs little design work as God and the gardener are the ones who have made it naturally beautiful.
-With so many different backdrops to a ceremony couples really have there choice of trees, cactus or greenery.
+With so many different backdrops to a ceremony couples really have their choice of trees, cactus, or greenery.

 Ivy Hall offers events and weddings with full in house catering from Tim the Girl as well as in house bartending and basic rentals.

-From a planners perspective having less vendors is a breeze and for the couple this means savings.
+From a planner’s perspective, having fewer vendors is a breeze and for the couple this means savings.
 Also, the design work is easier to keep cohesive, especially at a naturally beautiful venue like Ivy Hall.

-Take a peak at how Anna Kay captured this inspiration shoot and keep your eye out for the Tower of America’s in the background.
+Take a peek at how Anna Kay captured this inspiration shoot and keep your eye out for the Tower of America’s in the background.

 Planning your intimate Ivy Hall wedding

-And if you are curious what Ivy Hall looks like in spring time than check out this intimate wedding ceremony in April.
+And if you are curious about what Ivy Hall looks like in springtime, then check out this intimate wedding ceremony in April.